How to Spend an Adventure-Filled Day in Page, AZ

 7 - Toadstool Hoodoos - The hike out-and-back to Toadstool Hoodoos is about 1.8 miles long, depending on how far one explores the hoodoos.
 There is minimal elevation change, parking is right off of the highway.
 This trail does not have shade.
 Bring extra water.

 8 - Buckskin Gulch (Wire Pass Trailhead) - The most common trailhead for Buckskin Gulch, the longest known hikeable slot canyon in the world, is Wire Pass.
-There is a permit (but there are no limits for the number of day-use permits, so they can be purchased on the day of the hike).
+Permits are required (but there are no limits for the number of day-use permits, so they can be purchased on the day of the hike).
 It’s 1.7 miles to reach Buckskin Gulch from the Wire Pass trailhead.
 Once in Buckskin Gulch, the slot canyon stretches for 20 miles to White House (for a through hike option) or 46 miles to Lee’s Ferry (also as a through hike).
+Note that overnight permits are limited and hard to obtain.

 10 - White Pocket - White Pocket is an easy 2 mile-ish hike in an incredible, otherworldly landscape.
-To access White Pocket, a 4x4 vehicle is required, as well as knowledge for driving in deep sand.
+To access White Pocket, a 4x4 vehicle is required, as well as knowledge of how to drive in deep sand.
 Tours to White Pocket are options for those of us without 4x4 vehicles or who don’t know how to drive in sand.

 12 - Belly of the Dragon - Belly of the Dragon is an amazing manmade water culvert under US-89 that is being carved slowly into a slot canyon by the water moving through the sandstone.
 Roundtrip trail is 0.25 miles.